nagypeter/angular-node-creditscore/tutorials/change.application.desktop.md

 ![alt text](images/wercker.change.22.png)

 The result has to be successful.
-If it is then you will use git client to merge this feature to master branch.
-However usually there has to be an approval process to review the changes what a developer promote to the master branch.
-First check your branches available then switch to master, merge patch2 and pust changes to master (remote repository):
+Now use *git* client to merge this feature to **master** branch.
+However usually there has to be an approval process to review the changes what a developer promote to the master branch, but now to simplify the use case the developer (you) are going to merge the tested changes.
+To do so first check your available branches then switch to **master**, merge **patch2** and push changes to **master** branch on the remote repository (*github.com*):

 	$ git branch
 	  master